robenkleene/development-references/packet-sniffing/mitmproxy.md

 # `mitmproxy`

-## Desktop
+## Reverse Proxy

-No certificate needs to be installed to sniff traffic on the desktop.
+You can use a reverse proxy to sniff all traffic between a browser and a local server.

 If the server you want to sniff is on `http://localhost:4000`, then setup `mitmproxy` with:

 	mitmproxy --mode reverse:http://localhost:4000 -p 4001

+Then visit `localhost:4001`.

+`mitmproxy` will show every request between the browser and `localhost:4000`.

 ## iOS